voidabhi/hellogit/README.md

 Hello Git
 ========

-Repository for practicing old/new git features
+Trivial repository for practicing old/new git features